-While constructing a house, one of the most important decisions that you need to take, is that of the type of contractor that you would like to go for.
-Should you go for Turnkey Project Contractor or Labour Contractor?
-There are typically two types of building contractors, Turnkey contractor and Labour contractor.
+While constructing a house, one of the most important decisions that you need to take is which type of contractor you would like to go for.
+There are typically two types of building contractors, Turnkey Contractor and Labour Contractor.

-To simplify it for you, here are the definitions and basic differences that can help you decide which contract would be suitable for your house construction contract.
+To simplify it for you, here are the definitions and basic differences that can help you decide which contract would be suitable for your home construction:

 A labour contract is one which involves only the labour that is required for construction.
 In this type of contract, the sourcing of construction material and equipment is undertaken by the owners.